icoretech/rack-strip-cookies/README.md

 If you want to customize the environment in which the middleware is enabled edit the respective environment files instead.

+You can verify the middleware positioning by typing `rake middleware` in the root of your application.

 ## Contributing

 1. Fork it